InspectorCaracal/SillyTavern-ReMemory/README.md

 *All text- and number-entry fields can be reset to defaults by deleting the contents of the field.*

+### General
+*image TBA*

+Configure a maximum number of requests the extension can make **per minute**, to avoid API throttling.
+Requests are evenly spaced based on this value.

+Set to 0 (default) for no rate limiting.

 ### Message Buttons
 ![image](https://github.com/user-attachments/assets/83d77ff1-24de-4704-bfdb-6c3b2aa75045)